cizia64/virtualkeyboard/README.md

 In case you need to star over use type ```./make clean``` before you call ```make```.
 That will remove any previous configuration, 'make' leftovers and VirtualKeyboard app generated in previous builds.

-Finally, for those using Visual Studio, Rider or any other IDE that can open VS solutions, I have include it a solution file.
+Finally, for those using Visual Studio, Rider or any other IDE that can open VS solutions, I have included a solution file.
 If you use it, don't forget to configure your IDE so that both, the compiler and the liker finds the SDL2 SDK to use.

 ## Installation